-Caryn Ruby’s work in front of the camera has been featured on “Good Morning America” “The Wendy Williams Show,” and at Chicago’s famed Second City.
-“Baked Goodes,” the 15-episode web series she co-created, co-produced & starred in, was listed in Newsweek as what to watch on marijuana’s biggest holiday – right between Comedy Central’s “The Time Traveling Bong” and Snoop Dogg’s “Grow House.”
+Caryn Ruby’s work in front of the camera has been featured on “Good Morning America,” “The Wendy Williams Show,” and at Chicago’s famed Second City.
+“Vadgevertising,” the parody short she co-created, produced, and starred in as a misogynistic ad-man has won 5 awards on the festival circuit to date, and the 15-episode web series she co-created, co-produced & starred in, “Baked Goodes,” was listed in Newsweek as what to watch on marijuana’s biggest holiday – right between Comedy Central’s “The Time Traveling Bong” and Snoop Dogg’s “Grow House.”

 She’s shared the stage with Tiffany Haddish, Donnell Rawlings, and Iliza Schlessinger among others.
 A devotee of game shows and reality TV, Caryn has appeared on “Let’s Make a Deal“, “Hack My Life” and “America Says.”

 Her most recent pilot “Morrieville” was just awarded quarterfinalist laurels at the prestigious Inroads Screenwriting Fellowship and won Best Dark Comedy Teleplay at the Houston Comedy Film Festival where her sketch “Poverty Tourism” premiered las a finalist for Best Dark Comedy Micro Film.